cksystemsteaching/CS4All/README.md

 # CS4All

-This is the homepage of the computer science for all course by Professor Christoph Kirsch.
+This is the git repository of the [computer science for all course](https://cksystemsteaching.github.io/CS4All/) by Professor Christoph Kirsch.